MejiaLC/playlists-front/README.md

-# 🎧 Playlists App - Angular Standalone
+# 🎧 Playlists App - Angular

 ## 🚀 Tecnologías